v2sCollections/Discord-Exclusives/Hogwarts Legacy-The Goblet/Mod List.md

 ### ReShade_Setup_5.9.2.exe

-Installed 9/26/2023 from unknown source (Unknown)
+Installed 9/26/2023 from unknown source (Other)

 > By Unknown Author for Hogwarts Legacy (Default)